 Why are more and more moms breastfeeding toddlers?
-Believe it or not, breastfeeding a toddler is actually more "normal" than you might think.
+Believe it or not, breastfeeding a toddler is actually more “normal” than you might think.
+Just because you don’t hear people talking about it…does not mean it is not happening.

 Whether they like it or not, breast milk contains valuable vitamins, calcium and antibodies for as long as it is produced and is actually more “normal” than you might think!
 In fact, in most of the world’s cultures, breast feeding continues for at least 2 years.